CarSomma/streamlit_saffron/README.md

 Use an editor (e.g., Vscode) to open the file penguins_excercise.py.
 Read the TODO doc string at the beginning of the file.

-Afterward we will create out of that a nice sort of dashboard using streamlit.
+Afterward we will create out of that a nice report using Streamlit.

+## Model prediction on penguins
+**Business goal:**

+*Our scientific team would love to know how 'heavy' penguins 🐧 are given some input features*

+Use an editor (e.g., Vscode) to open the file predict.py under the folder pages.
+Read the TODO doc string at the beginning of the file.

+Afterward we will use implement predictions given user inputs in the Streamlit app.